laughinginloud/ing-sw-2022-manfredi-martelli-meneghin/README.md

 # Eriantys
-by Manfredi Giovanni, Martelli Mattia, Meneghing Sebastiano
+by Manfredi Giovanni, Martelli Mattia, Meneghin Sebastiano

 Repo containing the files related to the class "Prova finale di ingegneria del software", A.Y.
 2021/2022, Polytechnic University of Milan.